AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Secure Boot → *Disabled*; Clear all keys if needed.
   - Virtualization
     - Kernel DMA → *Disabled*
-    - Vt-d → see notes on DMAR in next section.
+    - Vt-d → Disable this or enable DisableIOMapper quirk.
+Disabling in BIOS recommended for macOS-only configuration.
     - Enhanced Windows Biometrics → *Disabled*
   - IO ports
     - I suggest disabling all devices you won't use.